Chaowu88/etfba/docs/source/installation.rst

 Using PIP
 ---------

-ETFBA is compatible with Python versions xxxx and can be easily installed using *pip* from PyPI.
+ETFBA is compatible with Python versions 3.8 through 3.11 and can be easily installed using *pip* from PyPI.
 To get started, first upgrade pip using the following command:

 .. code-block:: python